-Questura Building is located at Teofilo Patini Street, n.
+Questura Building is located in Via Teofilo Patini, n.
 23. You can get there by taking Metro B line to Rebibbia Station, plus bus 437 (bus ride takes about 15 minutes).
 At Questura, officers will call your turn by name and have you lined up.

 Once inside, you will go through a quick security screening.
 Upon entering, you will then pickup the folder of documents you dropped off at the Post Office by showing your receipt.
 When it is finally your turn, officers may do a short interview (having basic Italian knowledge will help you a lot).
 Mainly, the officer will go over your personal information, check your documents and take your fingerprints.
 They will also ask you where you want to pick the Permesso Card up, so be prepared to name a Police Station near your house (or to come back to the Questura building).